 Information management is the key to success for any organization.
-It can help organizations achieve their goals by efficiently managing information.
+It can help organizations achieve their goals by efficiently managing information lifecycle.
 It also helps them avoid security breaches and data loss which could lead to financial loss or other consequences.

 We live in a highly competitive business environment where the efficient use of knowledge management and information may be one of the most important aspects of an organization’s success.
 In a nutshell, information is the “organizational currency” for decision-making.

-In this article, we will define intelligent information management, discuss its role among businesses, and explain why it is vital.
+In this article, we will go through the definition of information management, discuss its role among businesses, and explain why it is vital.

 The role of information management is to assist employees with organizational roles or functions to make quicker and better-informed decisions to deliver information to the right people at the right time and place.

-Intelligent Information management deals with the business value, quality, ownership, use and security of information in the context of organizational performance(T.D.
+Intelligent Info management deals with the business value, quality, ownership, use and security of information in the context of organizational performance(T.D.
 Wilson PhD)

 The role of information professionals is to ensure that accurate and up-to-date information is available to those who need it.
 They may work in a variety of settings, such as libraries, colleges and universities, businesses, and government agencies to control the full information lifecycle.

-There is a difference between information management and data management.
-Information management is the process of acquiring, organizing, and using information.
+Management of information is the process of acquiring, organizing, and using information.
 Data management is the process of acquiring, storing, and using data.

-Since enterprise information management is a company’s duty, it should be viewed not only by the highest levels of strategic management but also by employees at all levels.
+Since the management of information is a company’s duty, it should be viewed not only by the highest levels of strategic management but also by employees at all levels.

 Information is not just the lifeblood of companies and the glue that holds human relationships and business processes together; Information assets are also a commodity in today’s and tomorrow’s economies.